-- 1. The United States is investigating allegations that Rafael Valadez Jr. willfully and knowingly entered the United States Capitol on January 6, 2021 without legal authority, and participated in violent and disorderly conduct in violation of 18 U.S.C. §§ 1752(a)(1) and (2), and 40 U.S.C. §§ 5104(e)(2)(D) and (G). - 2.
-The Affidavit in Support of Criminal Complaint references evidence gathered in the course of the investigation.
-The public disclosure of the Government's evidence could compromise the integrity of the investigation, including the ability of the United States to locate and arrest the defendant, and could needlessly expose the statements of the identifying officer before the defendant has been apprehended.
+- 1. The United States is investigating allegations that William Michael Sywak and William James Sywak willfully and knowingly entered the United States Capitol grounds on January 6, 2021 without legal authority, and knowingly participated in disorderly conduct in violation of 18 U.S.C. §§ 1752(a)(1) and (a)(2) and 40 U.S.C. §§ 5104(e)(2)(D) and (e)(2)(G). - 2.
+The Affidavit in Support of Criminal Complaint references evidence gathered during the investigation.
+The public disclosure of the Government's evidence could compromise the integrity of the investigation, including the ability of the United States to locate and arrest the defendant, which also may lead to the destruction of evidence in other locations including electronic devices.
 Thus, a sealing order is necessary to avoid hindering the ongoing investigation in this matter.